-When printing to the color printer it is important to know that printing one color page is equal to printing four (4) black and white pages on another EWS printer.
+When printing to the color printer it is important to remember that printing one page on a color print is equal to printing four (4) black and white pages on another EWS printer.

 To find out how much of your quota you have used, or to purchase more pages, visit the MY.ENGR Print Queue Web Tool

 Click here for step-by-step instructions on connecting to an EWS printer from your laptop.